 Expanding on concepts learned in Clinical Microbiology I, this course provides further instruction in basic microbiology with emphasis placed on viruses, fungi and parasites.
 Epidemiology and infection control will be introduced.
 A student laboratory will be utilized for experiences in fundamental microbiology techniques.
 Prerequisite: Clinical Microbiology I

-ML207 Clinical Practicum 360 hours, 12 credits
+ML291 Clinical Practicum 180 hours, 6 credits

-Supervised clinical rotations of the clinical chemistry, microbiology, urinalysis, hematology, blood bank, phlebotomy, and specimen-collection departments of the clinical affiliate.
+Students will perform in supervised clinical rotations of the clinical chemistry, microbiology, urinalysis, hematology, blood bank, phlebotomy, and specimen-collection departments of the clinical affiliate.

-Prerequisite: Approval by campus coordinator, completion of all coursework required by clinical affiliate.
+Prerequisite: Approval by campus coordinator; completion of all coursework required by clinical affiliate.